katydecorah/katydecorah.github.io/_posts/2013-12-06-heroes-queue.md

 This code is heavy.
 So heavy.
 I know it’s irresponsible for every day wear, but it’s fun and this is one of my favorite ways to learn new things.
 I spend my work days creating web-based trainings that must be pristine in IE7.
 For that reason, I crave projects that push boundaries.

 ### p.s.
-I tried to get the same animation in the Dribbble shot, the characters bouncing up and down.
+I tried to get the same animation in the Dribbble shot with the characters bouncing up and down.
 Unfortunately, the animation didn't take too kindly to all the values.
 It rendered a trippy, slapping of box-shadows, that was sure to melt a computer into liquid, Alex Mack style.
 I settled with a hover, so did you hover?